nnorman312/java-challenge/README.md

 - Using the UFO dataset (data.js) in the form of an array of JavaScript objects, write code that appends a table to a web page and then adds new rows of data for each UFO sighting

-- Include columns for date, city, state, country, shape, and comments
+- Include columns for date, city, state, country, shape, duration, and comments

 UFO Level 2: Multiple Search Categories